Praqma/gradle-plugin-bootstrap/README.md

 # Gradle Plugin bootstrap

-This project contains the scaffolding required to get you up and running with a custom Gradle plugin.
+This project is all the scaffolding you need to get up and running with custom Gradle plugin development.
-Clone it, tweak it, and presto!
-Your very own custom Gradle plugin!
+Feel free to clone it and tweak it to easily create your own plugin.

+## More information

+I wrote a [post on Praqma.com](http://www.praqma.com/stories/gradle-plugin-bootstrap) that goes into more detail on various parts of the plugin.
-See the [blog post on Praqma.com](http://www.praqma.com/stories/gradle-plugin-bootstrap) for more information, including how to publish and distribute your custom Gradle plugin.
+Check it out if you want more information, including on how to publish and distribute your plugin.

+Note that since writing the blog post, I've cleaned up my use of the `com.jfrog.artifactory` plugin.
+The configuration is less verbose for Maven-only projects without it, really.
+Either way, enjoy!